gre/gl-transition-libs/README.md

 # glsl-transition

-> Makes complex transitions with GLSL (e.g. from one image to another).
+> Make Transitions Effects with the power of WebGL Shaders (GLSL)

 [Open the example](https://gre.github.com/glsl-transition/).